dreweasland/Azure-Automated-ACME/README.md

 - Very easy to audit.
 Why should you trust me?
 Trust yourself instead.
 - Minimal maintenance overall
 - Only uses the Python standard library, no external libraries
+- New private key used upon every renewal
 - No BS.
 If this has even a hint of BS anywhere, it is a bug.
 File an issue.

 # Azure resources shopping list